-11We start the sample in 1995 as the Fed did not release statements of monetary policy decision after its FOMC meetings before 1994.
+&lt;sup>11We start the sample in 1995 as the Fed did not release statements of monetary policy decision after its FOMC meetings before 1994.
 Also, importantly, Gürkaynak et al. (2005a) show that, after 1995, daily data provide an accurate identification of monetary policy shocks, which provides another rationale for using daily yields from 1995 onward in our analysis.
 Appendix B describes the data in detail.

-12The analysis of longer maturities requires a more general model and markets may also be illiquid at such maturities.
-Such analysis is carried out in the Not-for-Publication Appendix.
+&lt;sup>12The analysis of longer maturities requires a more general model and markets may also be illiquid at such maturities.

-13The unemployment gap is the difference between the unemployment rate and the natural rate of unemployment.
+&lt;sup>13The unemployment gap is the difference between the unemployment rate and the natural rate of unemployment.

-14We will refer to $\varepsilon{t,0}$ later as ε_t^{trad} .
+&lt;sup>14We will refer to $\varepsilon{t,0}$ later as $\varepsilon_t^{trad}$ .